I lead design for transit scheduling at Remix by Via, a platform that empowers cities to plan the best possible transportation system.

 I also led a redesign of the WSJ video player and, on my personal time, wrote up an exploration of what a truly social group video chat could look like.

-In 2019, I brought my interest in transportation to two projects to improve information design for The Port Authority of New York & New Jersey and MTA New York City Transit:
+Before that, I brought my interest in transportation to two projects to improve information design for The Port Authority of New York & New Jersey and MTA New York City Transit:

 I redesigned the digital signage for the AirTrain at JFK Airport, developing a simplified mapping system and language standards to quickly orient travelers.